open-component-model/community/CONTRIBUTING.md

 the headers of the source file should be kept and eventually aggregated with the Apache 2.0 license.
 Please check the [REUSE FAQ](https://reuse.software/faq/#multi-licensing) for details.

-Such files should be explicitly added as deviating from the `.reuse/dep5` config file using the `Files-Excluded:` field.
+Such files should be explicitly added as deviating from the `.reuse/dep5` config file using the `Files-Excluded` field.
 Excluding the file `/pkg/foo.go` and `pkg/bar.go` from the general rule to add the Apache 2.0 license to all files, would look like this:

 ```
 Files: **